MustafaHusain942/Capstone/README.md

 # 🌱 VerdantScan

-**VerdantScan** is an AI-powered web application designed to identify plant leaf diseases using deep learning.
-With a simple image upload, the app can detect whether a plant leaf is **Healthy**, infected by **Powdery Mildew**, or suffering from **Rust Disease** — along with prevention and cure tips.
+**VerdantScan** is an intelligent, AI-powered web application developed to assist farmers, agriculturists, and plant enthusiasts in identifying diseases in plant leaves with ease and accuracy.
+Leveraging the power of deep learning and computer vision, VerdantScan is capable of analyzing leaf images to classify them into one of the following categories: Healthy, Powdery Mildew, or Rust Disease.

+With just a simple image upload, the application processes the image through trained Convolutional Neural Network (CNN) models to predict the plant’s health status in real-time.
+The results are not only limited to disease identification; VerdantScan also provides informative descriptions, prevention tips, and curative measures to help users take quick and effective action.

+Whether managing a large-scale farm or caring for your home garden, VerdantScan aims to bridge the gap between agriculture and artificial intelligence, promoting healthier crops and more informed decision-making through accessible, tech-driven solutions.

 ---

 📚 Table of Contents

-- 📌 Project Overview

 - ✨ Features